aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.charts/chart/toimage/_index.md

 ### Remarks

 If the width or height is zero or the chart is not supported according to Supported Charts List, it will return null.
+Please refer to [Supported Charts List](http://www.aspose.com/documentation/.net-components/aspose.cells-for-.net/converting-chart-to-image.html) for more details.

 ### See Also